sancheetb/cs744project/README.md

 Implemented using a doubly linked list to maintain a list of key value pairs and a hash map which contains keys and their corresponding node in linked list.
 This allows constant time insertion, deletion, update and read operations on LRU Cache.

 ## Connection Pool
 MySQL connections are established when the server is started.
 This is to prevent the server threads from repeatedly establishing a new connection on each HTTP request.
-SQL connection is handled using standard C++/SQL connector API <mysql/jbdc>.
+SQL connection is handled using standard C++/SQL connector API.
 SQL connection pointers are stored in a pool of connections.
 The connection pool class handles SQL connection distribution among threads.
 The pool consists of a queue of connections and concurrency control variables to ensure mutual exclusion.

 ## Architecture illustration